Updated August 2019

 Why does Anathoth Farm choose to use #5 (polypropylene or PP) plastic?

-- Unlike most competitors, Anathoth Farm does not add preservative to our products.
-All our jams, chutneys, relishes and pickles are therefore hot filled at high temperatures (85 degrees +) into their packaging vessel to reduce the risk of yeasts and moulds. #5 is the only plastic that can withstand these hot fill temperatures; similar to honey.
+- Unlike most competitors, Anathoth Farm does not add preservatives to our products.
+All our jams, chutneys, relishes, and pickles are therefore hot filled at high temperatures (85 degrees +) into their packaging vessel to reduce the risk of yeasts and moulds. #5 is the only plastic that can withstand these hot fill temperatures; similar to honey.

 My council won’t pick up #3-#7 plastics anymore.
 I am concerned it’s all going to landfill

 - Some councils are still committing to pick up #5 in kerbside recycling as the sorting plant they contract may have a market for #5.
-After contacting some of these sorting plants, we can confirm that a percentage of #5 is still being shipped to selected off shore markets and some #5 is sorted and sold to NZ businesses who are manufacturing into plastic granules for re-use.
+After contacting some of these sorting plants, we can confirm that a percentage of #5 is still being shipped to selected offshore markets and some #5 are sorted and sold to NZ businesses who are manufacturing into plastic granules for re-use.